 - PLACE THE MEASUREMENT DEVICE FLUSH ON THE SCREEN WHEN PROFILING!
 This will more easily be accomplished tipping the display back and carefully place the device on the screen while viewing from the side.
 An instrument that is not flush on the screen’s surface will result in bad measurement data and then poor results when using the profile.

 - Consider turning off all anti-virus and/or firewall software when profiling.

-If the aforementioned suggestions fail to correct the issue, please do the following in exactly this order:
+Next, please do the following in exactly this order: